silentorb/marloth-story/books/fairytale/part2.md

 "Perhaps she doesn't speak." said the gatekeeper.

 The captain didn't reply.
-He had continued to examine the girl, and now he was convinced that she was expanding.
+His gaze had remained fixed on the girl, and now he was convinced that she was expanding.
 The child was swelling up like a balloon.
 He needed some answers, and he needed them now.